marcvidalbadia/marcvidalbadia/README.md

 >  **Vidal, M.**, Aguilera, A. M. *Wavelet thresholding on independent subspace factorizations of spatially indexed wide functional data for robust estimation of cortical activity*.
 To appear in:
 Mathematics and Computers in Simulation.
 >
-> **Vidal, M.**, Leman, M., Aguilera, A. M. *Functional independent component analysis by choice of norm: a framework for near-perfect classification.
+> **Vidal, M.**, Leman, M., Aguilera, A. M. *Functional independent component analysis by choice of norm: a framework for near-perfect classification*.
 To appear in: Advances in Data Analysis and Classification. **[Arxiv](https://arxiv.org/abs/2412.17971)**

 ![Year](https://img.shields.io/badge/-2023-grey?style=flat-square&labelColor=grey)